 C'demBreg typed up a brief, cryptic report on the disc, being careful to omit any mention of the Black Sphere People or anything which could come back to bite his tail.
 He was ready to move by mid-meal, since he had plenty of experience at this.
-When everyone else stampeded to the cafeteria, he stuck a blank routing form on the chip, checked the 'First Finger' box, scribbled an illegible signature on it, and discreetly tucked it into the bottom of the First Degree's 'IN' tray.
+When everyone else stampeded to the cafeteria, he stuck a blank routing form on the disc, checked the 'First Finger' box, scribbled an illegible signature on it, and discreetly tucked it into the bottom of the First Degree's 'IN' tray.

 The First Degree found it two days later, and knew immediately one of his subordinates was trying to save his tail over some l'cc'vn nonsense.
 Strictly speaking, he should have demanded explanations, but that gets noticed from higher up, which would make him look bad.
 So he added his own illegible scrawl to the report and carefully misrouted it to the janitorial staff.
-Hopefully they would dismiss the matter and toss the chip.
+Hopefully they would dismiss the matter and toss the disc.

 Janitorial knew better since they received these things all the time; so much so that they had well-established policy to deal with such.
-They covered their tails with the twelve page 'Misrouted-Unknown Origin' form, and shipped it to Central Administration.
+They covered their tails with the twenty page 'Misrouted-Unknown Origin' form, and shipped it to Central Administration.

 Historical Archives was not thrilled when they learned of it five days hence since they were hip deep in moldy old files being dug out of the underground storerooms.
-Plus there was no official 'Justification For Filing Statement' paperwork with it, so they hauled it back with the indignant 'Importance Of Proper Record Keeping' memo—only fourteen pages—added.
+Plus there was no sixty-two page 'Justification For Filing Statement' paperwork with it, so they hauled it back with the indignant 'Importance Of Proper Record Keeping' memo—only fourteen pages—added.

-The Ki- of Secure Administration—it reached that high by now—was perplexed by something classified that long ago, especially as there was no twenty-nine page 'Rationale For Classification' form appended.
-They simply didn't use this sort of computer chip any more, for one thing.
+The Ki- of Secure Administration—it reached that high by now—was perplexed by something classified that long ago, especially as there was no ninety-six page 'Rationale For Classification' form appended.
+They simply didn't use this sort of computer disc any more, for one thing.
 He'd never seen the like, not to mention the Initiating Authority Code was for something not in their records.
 He did what all senior bureaucrats do in these cases: he sighed in resignation, attached the one hundred and forty-seven page 'Unclassifiable, Extraneous, Unexpected, and Inexplicable Event Or Matter Reporting' form, and avalanched it up-herd.

-In due season the chip with its bulging file folder crash-landed on the desk of the 'Grays' Herd Guide, and since he had more important matters to attend to than sorting out ancient mysterious artifacts, he shoveled it up-herd in turn to the Ki-Eldest.
+In due season the disc with its bulging file folder crash-landed on the desk of the 'Grays' Herd Guide, and since he had more important matters to attend to than sorting out ancient mysterious artifacts, he shoveled it up-herd in turn to the Ki-Eldest.
 He knew better than to let it become his problem.

 His selfless act evoked a Command Staff conference two days later, since the Ki-Eldest was frankly at a loss for what to do.

 "What are we doing with the recorded memories of a being from an unknown race?"
-Ki-Eldest Z'petDera toyed curiously with the antique chip.
+Ki-Eldest Z'petDera toyed curiously with the antique disc.
 He was well versed in computer technology, but had never seen anything like it.
 From its stained, worn cover, it was old.
 Old.
 "And why haven't we heard about them for two hundred years?"